playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaFunctionalTest.md

 @[scalafunctionaltest-oneapppersuite](code-scalatestplus-play/oneapppersuite/ExampleSpec.scala)

-If you need each test to get its own `FakeApplication`, use `OneAppPerTest` instead:
+If you need each test to get its own `FakeApplication`, instead of sharing the same one, use `OneAppPerTest` instead:

 @[scalafunctionaltest-oneapppertest](code-scalatestplus-play/oneapppertest/ExampleSpec.scala)